-The Croydon Performing Arts Festival, which was formed in 1913 and was, in 1925, one of the Founding Festivals of the British & International Federation of Festivals, our parent body.
+The Croydon Performing Arts Festival, which was formed in 1913, was, in 1925, one of the Founding Festivals of the British & International Federation of Festivals, our parent body.

 We are proud to offer a new format of classes, which blend competitive and non-competitive, but all throwing valuable emphasis upon the important life skill of actual performance.

 In the workshop classes, performers have the opportunity to work with the adjudicator individually, which is a fantastic and unique opportunity for them; and at the same time the the audience, other participants and teachers should also find this extremely useful.
 All performers receive written feedback and certificates.
 We have used this format since 2018 and it has met with immeasurable success and acclaim from performers, teachers, adjudicators and audience alike.

 Our enthusiastic section of Speech & Drama retains its competitive structure from previous years, with top-quality feedback from expert adjudicators, and prizes.

 We are extremely fortunate that Royal Russell School, with its amazing facilities, has again, generously agreed to host the majority of the Music and Speech & Drama sections of the festival.
 Thanks are due to the Head of Royal Russell and his staff for their tireless support of our work.